dashingsoft/pyarmor/docs/questions.rst

   All of Pyarmor packages are published in the PyPI_, refer to :term:`Pyarmor Package` and section `Installation in offline device` in the chapter :doc:`tutorial/installation`

+**Pyarmor Pro checks the internet, what is the output IP or DNS?
+I need to release it on my client's firewall, placing an outbound rule for yours IP.**

+  Now it's `119.23.58.77` (March 20, 2024)

 .. include:: _common_definitions.txt